Karlyn Kohrs Campbell: Theoretical contributions

-Karlyn Kohrs Campbell is currently a professor at the University of Minnesota where she teaches courses such as Seminar in Rhetorical Criticism, Intro to Rhetorical Criticism, and Rhetoric of Feminism.
-Her specialties include women in communication, rhetorical theory and criticism, presidential rhetoric, and political campaigns.
-One of her most famous works in which she incorporates her rhetorical ideas is Agency: Promiscuous and Protean.
+Karlyn Kohrs Campbell was a professor at the University of Minnesota where she taught courses such as Seminar in Rhetorical Criticism, Intro to Rhetorical Criticism, and Rhetoric of Feminism.
+Her specialties included women in communication, rhetorical theory and criticism, presidential rhetoric, and political campaigns.
+One of her most famous works in which she incorporated her rhetorical ideas is Agency: Promiscuous and Protean.
 In this essay, she attempts to proclaim the meanings of agency by referencing Sojourner Truth at the 1851 woman's rights convention.
 This is just one of the many examples in which she incorporates her interest in feminism and feminist rhetoric into her own works.

 Another significant work Campbell contributed to is Deeds Done in Words: Presidential Rhetoric and the Genre of Governance, which was co-written with Kathleen Hall Jamieson and published in 1990.
 In 2008, a contemporary, updated edition called Presidents Creating the Presidency: Deeds Done in Words was published.
 In these two works, Campbell and Jamieson create a monumental framework for analyzing the rhetoric surrounding presidential oratory.
 They argue that the presidency is defined by what the president says and how they say it.
 Through the framework that Campbell and Jamieson create, they describe the different situations and actions in which presidents operate, such as inaugural addresses, special inaugural addresses in the ascension of a vice president, national eulogies, pardoning rhetoric, state of the union addresses, veto messages, the signing statement as the de facto item veto, presidential war rhetoric, presidential rhetoric of self-defense, and the rhetoric of impeachment.
 This work covers all the presidents up to George W. Bush.

 Campbell and Jamieson argue that presidential discourse has had multiple demands of audience, occasion, and institution and in the process of either satisfying or failing, political capital and presidential authority is either supplemented from or depleted to the other branches of government.
 The original work of Deeds Done in Words: Presidential Rhetoric and Genre of Governance was updated to address new developments such as the ever-evolving rhetorical strategies and technological advancements in media.